OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 someRange.setValue(value);
 ```

-#### Type inference
+### Type inference

 In TypeScript, there are several places where [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html) is used to provide type information when there is no explicit type annotation.
-For example, in this code:
+For example, the type of the x variable is inferred to be a number in the following code.

 ```TypeScript
 let x = 3;
 //  ^ = let x: number
 ```

-The type of the x variable is inferred to be a number.
 This kind of inference takes place when initializing variables and members, setting parameter default values, and determining function return types.

-#### no-implicit-any rule
+### no-implicit-any rule

 A script requires the types of the variables used to be explicitly or implicitly declared.
 If the TypeScript compiler is unable to determine the type of a variable (either because type is not declared explicitly or type inference is not possible), then you will receive a compilation time error (error prior to running the script).
 You will see an error in the editor as well.